danielmichaels/danielms/content/retrospectives/2022/01/index.md

 [My First Million][fc] episode on [Kevin Van Trump] and [FarmCon] - its incredible.
 This guy runs a **daily** agricultural investing/analysis newsletter which brings in ~30M USD a year.
 He's been writing it for 17 years and now runs [FarmCon].

+[OpenFaaS] for serverless functions.
+I've never been much interested in serverless, mostly because I don't like using AWS for small workloads/one-off tasks.
+And, when I've looked at it before it didn't really gel with me - another skill to learn.
+Then I found [OpenFaaS] - an open source serverless technology.
+Using OpenFaaS, I can write functions in almost any language with my two options being python (Flask) and Go.
+It also supports NET, C#, Node, Java and more (I think).
+I am using it to render the [analytics](#analytics) charts below.
+It supports Kubernetes and a standalone binary called [faasd] for deployment to a small server - I run it on a $5 droplet.

 ## Wrap up